This is something they definitely don’t teach in photography school: how do you go to the washroom while shooting an event?

 Washroom Options

-The best option is have a trusted person watch your cameras while you go to the washroom.
-This will only work if the person can truly be trusted to always stay within arm’s length of your gear.
-You must impress upon them to never turn their back on your cameras.
-Most people don’t realize how quickly something can be stolen from plain sight.
+The best solution is to have a trusted person watch your gear while you use the washroom.
+This only works if they stay within arm’s reach of your equipment the entire time.
+Make sure they understand never to turn their back on it.
+Most people underestimate how quickly a thief can make something disappear.

-All public washroom floors are dirty.
-Your cameras are held in your hands up against your face.
+Public washroom floors are dirty.
+Your cameras spend hours in your hands and pressed against your face.
 Do the math.
 Yuck!

 For men, use a stall rather than a urinal.
-We all know how bad the floor is near the urinals.
-In a stall, your gear won’t get stepped on, kicked, or, uh, splashed by others using the washroom.
-Put paper towels on the floor of the stall for your cameras.
+We all know what the floor is like around urinals.
+Inside a stall, your gear won’t be stepped on, kicked, or, uh, splashed.
+Put a layer of paper towels on the floor before setting your cameras down.

 So true!
 I’ve been very lucky to never get stolen, and left many times my gear unattended: to go to toilets, to shoot long award ceremonies (I mean dozens of awards in the course of a dinner, for example), venues with things or activities to cover in different rooms, or even different floors.